-Surviving Government in a Small Town, a book in 16 chapters and 178 pages in length, scheduled for publication in early 2018, presents an understanding of local government for the individual citizen, and how each citizen can influence, modify, and survive the decisions, actions, and effects of government.
+Surviving Government, a work in four parts, which will begin publication through Enlora Press in December 2017, presents an understanding of local government for the individual citizen, and how each citizen can influence, modify, and survive the decisions, actions, and effects of government.

 Its purpose is to provide an overview of the impact of public service, and the difficulty, but not the impossibility, of progress in a political context, with illustrations, some technical and some biographical, of how meaningful progress can be achieved, and what value such progress has for citizens and their community.

-The work is in four parts, and concentrates on four aspects of government: its powers, its functions, taxation, and political integrity.
+The work concentrates on four aspects of government: its powers, its functions, taxation, and political integrity.

 Part One, “Powers of Government,” reviews Canadian democracy, provides a portrait of a small town, and discusses federalism, limitations of power, local government autonomy, and the nature of municipal policy and operations.